 Truckers lead solitary existences, and they are the only ones in charge behind the wheel.
 If the driver of a multi-ton vehicle loses consciousness or becomes incapacitated behind the wheel, the end result could be catastrophic.
 We have seen evidence of cases like this before.

-In 1999, the driver of a motor coach outside of New Orleans was behind the wheel despite having life threatening heart and kidney problems.
+In 1999, the driver of a motor coach outside of New Orleans was behind the wheel despite having life-threatening heart and kidney problems.
 Witnesses described him as slumping forward in his seat just before the bus ran off the road.
 This accident left 22 people dead, and despite the heart and kidney problems of the driver, he was still in possession of a certificate that gave him a clean bill of health.

-Forging a certificate of health is incredibly dangerous behavior, not only to the drivers of the vehicles, but also to those who have to share the roads with them.
-The health of commercial drivers should be vigorously regulated, and any driver found with a fake medical certificate should not only face loss of license, but criminal prosecution as well.
+Forging a certificate of health is incredibly dangerous behavior, not only to the drivers of the vehicles but also to those who have to share the roads with them.
+The health of commercial drivers should be vigorously regulated, and any driver found with a fake medical certificate should not only face loss of their license, but criminal prosecution as well.